 Throughout the pandemic, grocery and convenience store workers have braved the frontlines.
 And now that we’re entering the “new normal,” what does that mean for food retail?

-The Six Realities of Grocery Retail During COVID-19:
+The Six New Realities of Grocery Retail

 Limits: There are “limit” signs everywhere that rely on the honor system, but when people take more than they’re allowed, employees must ignore it and not pull items from customers’ carts.

-Six Feet Apart: There are signs everywhere reminding people to remain six feet apart, including markers on the floor indicating where to stand when waiting to check out.
+Six Feet Apart: There are signs everywhere reminding people to remain six feet apart, including markers on the floor indicating where to stand while waiting to check out.
 Yet, there’s plenty of awkward moments when people require reminders or argue about social distancing.

 How are Governments and Retailers Navigating the Threat?

 Most grocery and pharmacy stores – from Walgreens to Whole Foods – have set aside special shopping hours for seniors, their caregivers, and the immunocompromised.
 It’s usually the first hour of the day, and frequency can vary.

 In a move that would have been shocking last year, lawmakers across the country have taken steps to usher plastic bags back into stores and ban reusable bags temporarily.